 How Will My Baby Sleep at Daycare

 My first day of going back to work after maternity leave was her first day sleeping at the daycare.
-I called from work to ask if she fell asleep.
+I called from work to ask if she had fallen asleep.
 Let me just say that she never fell asleep without my breast in her mouth.
-The caregiver said: ˝She’s been screaming for 40 minutes in her bed˝.
+The caregiver said: She’s been screaming for 40 minutes in her bed˝.
 I was devastated.
 After five minutes she sent me a photo of her sleeping on her tummy all red and wet from crying.

 The second day she cried for five minutes… And on the third, she fell asleep right away.
 Can you believe it!?
 I was so worried and she adjusted to sleeping on the third day.